noahehall/theBookOfNoah/0current/aws/0aws.md

-# AWS Global Architecture, Security and AuthNZ
+# AWS Global Architecture, accounts and users

-- IAM, STS, cognito, KMS, secrets manager, cli, sam cli
+- IAM, STS, cognito, cli, sam cli
 - this cheatsheet should be used in conjunction with:
   - [micrservices](./0microservices.md)
   - [analytics (and billing)](./0analytics.md)